ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/vscode-plugin-doc.md

 # The Visual Studio Code Plugin

-The Ballerina VS Code plugin provides the Ballerina development capabilities in VS Code.
+The VS Code Ballerina plugin provides the Ballerina development capabilities in VS Code.
 Click on the below links for instructions on how to download, install and use the features of the VS Code plugin.

 - [Downloading VS Code](#downloading-vs-code)
 - [Installing the plugin](#installing-the-plugin)
 - [Using the plugin](#using-the-plugin)

-## Downloading the VS Code editor
+## Downloading VS Code

 Download the [Visual Studio Code editor](https://code.visualstudio.com/download).